cairo-book/cairo-book/src/ch02-06-common-collections.md

 ```

 The above code will print `10` as we remove the first element that was added.

+In Cairo, memory is immutable, which means that it is not possible to modify the elements of an array once they've been added.
+You can only add elements to the end of an array and remove elements from the front of an array.
+These operations do not require memory mutation, as they involve updating pointers rather than directly modifying the memory cells.

 #### Reading Elements from an Array